u-eff-gee/utr/README.md

 ![Output of AngDist unit test](.media/010_histogram.png)

-With the bad choice `W_max == 1`, the same analysis would result in the following histogram which is cleary different:
+With the bad choice `W_max == 1`, the same analysis would result in the following histogram which is clearly different:

 ![Output of AngDist unit test](.media/010_histogram_bad.png)